 Document Types

 The Nuxeo DAMS allows you to create five different kinds of digital objects, called "document types."
 When creating a new simple or complex object (or adding components to a complex object), you must declare the Nuxeo document type for the object at the point you create it; once declared, the document type cannot be changed.
 The selected document type informs how the object will preview in Nuxeo, as well as how the content will display if published to Calisphere.
-[Note: The "document type" must match the "main file" filetype, or harvesting objects to Calisphere will result in an error].
+[Note: The "document type" must match the "main content file" filetype, or harvesting objects to Calisphere will result in an error].

-Picture | gif, jpg, png, tif ai, psd [Note that while supported in Nuxeo, these 2 filetypes are not supported for display in Calisphere] | use for graphic objects/images |
+ai, psd [Note that while these filetypes can be managed in Nuxeo, they are not supported for display in Calisphere]

-3D | 3ds, dae, fbx [Note that while supported in Nuxeo, these 3 filetypes are not supported for display in Calisphere] |
+3D3ds, dae, fbx [Note that while these filetypes can be managed in Nuxeo, they are not supported for display in Calisphere]use for 3D formatsNot yet supported for display in Calisphere

 As you can see from Nuxeo’s documented Supported File Formats, it supports most common file types for each of these document types (including 3D files).
 Note that a subset of supported files can currently be rendered for display in Calisphere, as indicated in the table above.